reselbob/innosoft/microservices-architecture/01-wisesayings/README.md

 `curl localhost:3000`

-## To build and run as a Docker container
+## Exercise 2: Build and run as Wise Sayings Docker container

 Within the directory `app`, we'll execute the commands necessary to run WiseSaying is a Docker container.